US population growth at lowest rate in pandemic's 1st year | Business

 - United States

-Already declining US population growth dipped to its lowest rate since the nation's founding during the first year of the COVID-19 pandemic.
+US population growth dipped to its lowest rate since the nation's founding during the first year of the pandemic as the coronavirus curtailed immigration, delayed pregnancies and killed hundreds of thousands of US residents, according to figures released Tuesday.

-That's because the coronavirus curtailed immigration, delayed pregnancies and killed hundreds of thousands of US residents.
-Figures released Tuesday by the US Census Bureau show the US grew by only 0.1 per cent with only an additional 392,665 added to the US population, from July 2020 to July 2021.
+The United States grew by only 0.1 per cent, with only an additional 392,665 added to the US population, from July 2020 to July 2021, according to population estimates released by the US Census Bureau.

+The US has been experiencing slow population growth for years but the pandemic exacerbated that trend.
+This past year was the first time since 1937 that the nation's population grew by less than 1 million people.

-The population estimates are derived from calculating the number of births, deaths and migration in the US For the first time, international migration surpassed natural increases from births outnumbering deaths.
-There was a net increase of almost 245,000 residents from international migration but only around 148,000 from natural increase.
+“Population growth has been slowing for years because of lower birth rates and decreasing net international migration, all while mortality rates are rising due to the aging of the nation's population,” said Kristie Wilder, a Census Bureau demographer.
+“Now, with the impact of the COVID-19 pandemic, this combination has resulted in an historically slow pace of growth.”
+The population estimates are derived from calculating the number of births, deaths and migration in the US.
+For the first time, international migration surpassed natural increases that come from births outnumbering deaths.
+There was a net increase of nearly 245,000 residents from international migration but only around 148,000 from natural increase.

+Between 2020 and 2021, 33 states saw population increases and 17 states and the District of Columbia lost population.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)